 Rev Up Recyclability + Recycling Infrastructure

 Recycling has a lot of fans, including us.
-More of our packages than ever are made from widely recyclable PET and HDPE (and none include PVC plastic) as we aim for all recyclable, reusable or compostable packaging.
+More of our packages than ever are made from widely recyclable PET and HDPE (and none include PVC plastic) as we aim for all of our packaging to be recyclable, reusable or compostable by 2025.

-Our greatest innovation to date has been a first-of-its-kind recyclable toothpaste tube, an apropos advancement for the world’s leading toothpaste brand.
+We are very proud of our first-of-its-kind recyclable toothpaste tube, an apropos advancement for the world’s leading toothpaste brand.
 These recyclable tubes are now rolling out across global markets.
-Even better: We’ve already shared this technology with 15+ other companies to help speed industry’s transformation.
+Even better: We’ve already shared this technology with other companies to help speed the industry's transformation.

 But innovating a newly recyclable package only works when there are local systems available and amenable to processing it.
 Infrastructure is everything.